-6. GSSC PROCEDURES /POLICIES/ PRACTICES - VCAL Victorian Certificate of Applied Learning (VCAL)
+8. GSSC PROCEDURES/POLICIES/PRACTICES - VICTORIAN CERTIFICATE OF APPLIED LEARNING (VCAL)

-At Greater Shepparton Secondary College we want all VCAL students to achieve a Senior Certificate as this provides a significantly broader range of pathways for students.
-To achieve this, all VCAL Year 11 and 12 students need to:
+At Greater Shepparton Secondary College we want all VCAL students to achieve a Senior Certificate At Greater Shepparton Secondary College we want all VCAL students to achieve a Certificate as this provides a significantly broader range of pathways for students.
+To achieve this, all VCAL students need to: